-1.4 Quality impact assessments are Quality impact Quality impact assessment are completed by Chief Nurse and Medical Director for To be added to risk Embed within existing None Through daily operations meetings Α assessments services changes or schemes.
-This need improving for changes to ward functions and roles.
+1.4 Quality impact assessments are Quality impact Quality impact assessment are completed by Chief Nurse and Medical Director for To be added to risk Embed within existing None Through daily operations meetings A undertaken where there are changes in assessments services changes or schemes.
+This need improving for changes to ward functions and register structures for completion out 1 estate or ward function or staff roles roles.
 This need embedding into operational policy and surge plans.
-Evidence of completion by corporate CNO team. register structures for completion out of hours and include in Winter/Surge Plans.
-Review of QIAs to be undertaken within divisions The egg and special to the egg and updated accordingly.
+Evidence of of hours and include in (including base staffing levels) and this completion by corporate CNO team.
+Winter/Surge Plans. is signed off by the CN/MD Review of QIAs to be is signed on by the orthing undertaken within divisions and updated accordingly.
 Add to risk register